-I’ve been compiling this list of plastic-free and less plastic alternatives since June of 2007.
-It’s not meant to be overwhelming but simply to show what is possible.
+The list is not meant to be overwhelming but simply to show what is possible.
 Choose a few that seem doable and that will make the most impact.
 No one can do it all at once.
 But we can all get started!

-If you still have questions after looking over this list, search the blog for more plastic-free ideas, or contact me directly.
-You can also subscribe My Plastic-free Life for regular blog updates.
-And if you like what you see here, please use the email link above to forward this list on to the people you love.
+If you still have questions after looking over this list, use the search bar above for more plastic-free ideas.
+Or read my book Plastic-Free: How I Kicked the Plastic Habit and How You Can Too, your complete guide to living a life with less plastic.
+And if you like what you see here, please forward this page on to the people you love.
 We can all make a difference.

 Carry whatever works for you.
-Some people like reusable canvas totes (such as those from Eco-Bags Products or Project GreenBag.)
+Some people like reusable canvas totes.
 Others prefer to put their purchases into a backpack or messenger bag.
 Do you often forget your reusable bags?
 ChicoBags are a great emergency alternative.
 While they are made from synthetic materials, they compress into their own attached stuff sack, which makes them very convenient and likely to be used.
 I carry several of them in my purse so I am never without a bag.
 If you have a car, keep your grocery bags in it and remember to bring them into the store with you!
 And one more thing: reusable bags are not just for groceries!
 Carry them for all your purchases, from electronics to clothing.

 Not only does it come in a plastic bottle, but tremendous resources are used to extract, bottle, and ship it.
 And many brands of bottled water are simply filtered tap water.
 Get a reusable stainless steel bottle (Klean Kanteen has just come out with a completely plastic-free water bottle — no plastic on the cap at all!) or stainless steel travel mug, fill it up with tap water before leaving the house, and refill it wherever you happen to be.
 I don’t recommend reusable plastic or aluminum bottles.
 Plastic may leach chemicals into the water and aluminum bottles are lined with an epoxy resin, some of which has also found to leach into water depending on the brand.
 Why take a chance?
 Read my posts about bottled water for more information.